Piker-Alpha/ssdtPRGen.sh/README.md

 Bugs
 ----

 All bugs, so called 'issues', should be filed [here] (https://github.com/Piker-Alpha/ssdtPRGen.sh/issues).
 If the script fails to generate a SSDT then please attach the output of: ./ssdtPRGen.sh -d 2 and compressed: ~/Library/ssdtPRGen/ACPI folder.
+If you are using processor data from Data/User Defined.cfg then I also need to know what that data is.

 Please do **not** use my blog for this.
 Thank you!